• Apple News

 Reading Time: 4 mins read

-The newest cohort of The Columns Society members were announced on Tuesday, Feb.
+The newest cohort of The Columns Society members was announced on Tuesday, Feb.
 10. This year, 19 students were selected to replace the graduating class of Columns Society members and serve as hosts for the university during official events.

 This year, Reese Aksamit, Brooke Bumgarner, Anna Claire Carter, Julia Case, Nicolas Castilla, Carson Creekmore, Makaria Hedge, Trey McKean, Alex Middlecoff, Ty Miller, Lawson Moock, Zachary Rifkin, Sara Rodgers Smith, Gibson Russell, Emma Scruggs, Jimmil Taylor, Nathan Werne, Robert Wheeler and OC Williford were chosen as new members, as announced by the society’s Instagram page.